Obtaining and Using a Police Report

 How Can a Police Report Help in an Injury Case?

 While a police report itself probably will not be admissible in civil court proceedings, it can go a long way toward gaining negotiation leverage in any personal injury dispute.
-For example, during informal settlement discussions with opposing counsel or an insurance carrier, you or your attorney can use the facts and conclusions found in a police report to gain an advantage on such issues as:
+For example, during informal settlement discussions with an insurance carrier or opposing counsel, you or your attorney can use the facts and conclusions found in a police report to gain an advantage on such issues as:

 - Circumstances of the incident, including the time of day, date, specific location, and weather conditions at the time.

 - Preliminary assessment of fault, especially in motor vehicle accidents.
-For example, after a car accident, a police report may contain a responding officer's observations as to which driver might have violated the state's vehicle code, or whose carelessness may have caused the accident.
+For example, after a car accident, a police report may contain a responding officer's observations as to which driver might have violated the state's vehicle code, or whose carelessness may have caused the accident, and the officer's summary of conversations with witnesses.

 Identifying Information of Witnesses